robiningelbrecht/statistics-for-strava/docs/getting-started/challenges-and-trophies.md

 * Make sure you save the source code to the file `./storage/files/strava-challenge-history.html`
 * On the next import, all your challenges will be imported

-> [!WARNING]
-> Make sure before you save the source code, your Strava account is set to be translated in English.
+!> Make sure before you save the source code, your Strava account is set to be translated in English.
-> The app can only handle this export in English for now.
+!> The app can only handle this export in English for now.